Female nurse administering a vaccination on young female patient.

 NSW Health was one of the first jurisdictions in Australia to meet mandatory reporting of vaccines under the National Immunisation Program (NIP) to the AIR.
 NSW Health exceeded the mandated requirement by also reporting additional vaccination records such as Monkey Pox and Japanese Encephalitis.

-Now, all NSW Health immunisation records are automatically sent to the Australian register within 24 hours.
+Now, all NSW Health vaccine records are automatically sent to the AIR within 24 hours.

 Nurse applying medical patch to vaccinated senior woman.